Search FAQs

 -

-Sibling applicants to elementary magnet, magnet cluster, or elementary open enrollment schools will be offered seats to the extent that space is available.
+Sibling applicants to elementary magnet, magnet cluster, dual language, or open enrollment schools will be offered seats to the extent that space is available.
 If a school receives more applications from siblings than there are seats available, a computerized lottery will be conducted to fill the seats.
 Siblings can be placed on a sibling waitlist if there is no immediate availability.
 In order to be eligible, the enrolled sibling and the sibling applicant must live in the same household and must be attending the same school for the enrolling school year.
 (The term “sibling” means natural siblings, step siblings, foster siblings and adopted siblings.)
 Your child cannot be considered as a sibling in the selection process if the enrolled sibling is currently in a Chicago Early Learning or tuition-based prekindergarten, or if the enrolled sibling graduates or transfers to another school.
 If the enrolled sibling graduates or transfers to another school, your child’s offer will be rescinded and they will be placed in the general applicant queue.
 If you do not submit an application, or if you do not provide identifying sibling information on your child’s application, your child will not be given sibling preference in the selection process.

 -

-For applications to magnet, magnet cluster, or open enrollment schools, parents of twins, triplets and other higher order multiple births have the option of linking their applications together so that the students are either admitted together or placed next to each other on the waitlist.
+For applications to magnet, magnet cluster, dual language, or open enrollment schools, parents of twins, triplets and other higher order multiple births have the option of linking their applications together so that the students are either admitted together or placed next to each other on the waitlist.
 If you choose not to indicate on the application that your children are multiples, their applications will be independently processed in the lottery and their applications will not be linked.
 (The admission policy adopts the traditional meaning of twins and multiples, meaning siblings produced in the same pregnancy.
 Under this policy, the terms twins and multiples do not include siblings adopted during the same year, adopted siblings born during the same 12-month period, biological siblings born during the same 12-month period, or any other circumstance in which siblings are close in age.)
 Twins, triplets, and other multiples do not have preference or consideration when applying to Selective Enrollment Elementary Schools.

 -